 The Fresno Prevention and Early Intervention Program is divided into four health equity issue areas: underage alcohol use, underage marijuana use, prescription drug abuse, and Youth Leadership development on alcohol, tobacco and other drugs (ATOD).
-Young people in these programs use the Friday Night Live curriculum to create campaigns that address ATOD.
+Young people in these programs use the Friday Night Live (FNL) curriculum to create campaigns that address ATOD.

 Reducing Alcohol Access to Youth (RAAY)/Reducing Marijuana Access to Youth (RMAY)/Reducing Prescription Drug Access to Youth (RPDAY)